drdaemos/xc5-docs/en/basics/new_form/form-sections.md

 layout: article_with_sidebar
 updated_at: '2016-07-26 16:19 +0400'
 identifier: ref_Za60J20N
-order: 100
+order: 20
+version: X-Cart 5.3.0 and later
 published: true
 title: Form sections
 ---
-Form must contains at least one section.
+Form must contain at least one section.
 By default section with name `default` is defined

 ## Section definition